OKNoah/final-orm/readme.md

 ORMjs this is javascript OOP interface to Database.
-Its use ArangoDB, but later I will add drivers for other databases (such as mongodb).
+It uses ArangoDB, but later I will add drivers for other databases (such as mongodb).

 GitHub https://github.com/uMaxmaxmaximus/ui-js/tree/master/server/core/orm

 Conception: Using the ES7 operator `await`, `getters` and `promises`, we can navigate the graph objects tree.

 It recommended for use with the ES7 (async await) For a more beautiful syntax.
 BUT you can use and ES5.

 I think this is epic =) It is very very very very very elegant API for databases.
 What do you think about it? =)

 This is part of a large project, but I upload it to npm as a separate module.
 May be it will be useful to someone.

 It uses ArangoDB https://www.arangodb.com/2015/10/benchmark-postgresql-mongodb-arangodb/

 API
 ---